lizzyLinGitHub/startup/README.md

 # startup
 CS 260 - Web Programming startup assignment

+what did I learn in this assignment?
+Well basically everything I know about github is from this assignment.
+I am a github newbie.
+I can see the functionality provided by github, though, so I am excited to get to know it better and discover how it can improve my coding/saving/copy tracking experience.

 Here I am, editing the README.md file for the assignment Can you see my changes?